eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Add physical and logical panels
 ===============================

-By default, it is only displayed the DDS panel with where DDS entities are shown.
+By default, the Monitor only displays the DDS panel which lists the DDS entities together with their configuration and available statistics information.
 In order to open the logical and the physical panels, click on the top right corner of the :code:`Explorer` panel, in button :code:`···` and add all the panels to visualize the whole information.